 I'm still annoyed Peter Jackson didn't do the no-brainer by having Tolkien obsessed Robert Plant sing "Ramble On" during the closing credits for any one or all of The Lord of the Rings movies.

 When I found my stepdad's orginal LP of Zeppelin II as well as others and (and!) a book by Aleister Crowley, I looked at him as an entirely different kind of human being.
 Jimmy and magick?
 This was serious, scary, exciting, sex, drugs, rock n' roll and everything else.
 I commandeered the LP.
 And I stole the book.

 I don't care how over-played they were/are on Classic Rock Radio, Led Zeppelin is still one of the greatest rock bands ever.
-And "Tangerine" is still one of the prettiest rock songs ever written.
+And "Tangerine" is still almost painfully pretty.
 As is "Going to California."
 As is the lush "The Rain Song."
 And "Sick Again" still makes me want to get into trouble.
 And "In My Time of Dying" is still transcendent.
 And the beautifully enigmatic, yet charming Jimmy Page provided me with one of my happiest, most goose-bump inducing moments in movies this year -- listening to his 45 of Link Wray’s "Rumble" in Guggenheim's It Might Get Loud, pointing out every genius aspect to the song, beaming with happiness as he air guitairs (Jimmy Page air guitars!) -- he remains the quintessence of pure musical bliss.
 Long live Jimmy.
 RIP John Bonham.